News

 12 January 2024

-A new study by PCHES researcher Doug Wrenn finds that people are willing to live in locations where there is a greater risk of climate-driven extreme weather and natural disasters if it brings an increase to their overall economic well-being.
+A new study by PCHES researcher Doug Wrenn finds that people are willing to live in locations where there is a greater risk of extreme weather and natural disasters if it brings an increase to their overall economic well-being.

 19 July 2023